Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Brian P. Ossenbeck - JPMorgan Securities LLC

 Hey, guys.
 Thanks for taking my question here.
-Just quick one on how are you thinking about the CapEx and the fleet age.
-We see that the core sweeper for Swift is about 2-1/2 years and Knight overall is about 2.7 years.
+Just a quick one on how are you thinking about the CapEx and the fleet age.
+We see that the core sleeper for Swift is about 2-1/2 years and Knight overall is about 2.7 years.
 So, do you think you need to step up some of your replacement cycle perhaps to be more competitive in terms of attracting drivers and maintenance costs have been running up a little bit on the legacy Knight before the merger?
 So, just wanted to get a sense of how you were thinking of balancing that through this year and into 2018 against the driver backdrop?

 Adam W. Miller - Knight-Swift Transportation Holdings, Inc.